bazelbuild/rules_go/go/toolchains.rst

 go_sdk
 ~~~~~~

-This prepares a go SDK for use in toolchains.
+This prepares a Go SDK for use in toolchains.

 If neither :param:`path` or :param:`urls` is set then go_sdk will attempt to detect the installed
 host SDK, first by checking the GO_ROOT and then by searching the PATH.